 Americans United for Separation of Church and State — the nation’s leading church-state advocacy organization — is seeking first-year, second-year, and third-year law students to work as interns in our legal department in Washington, D.C.
 Both part-time and full-time positions are available during the fall and spring.

 Americans United has a diverse litigation and amicus curiae practice addressing a wide variety of church-state issues.
 We challenge religious activities in the public schools, public financing of religious institutions, and government-sponsored prayers and religious displays.
 We defend women’s, LGBT, and other civil rights against religion-based discrimination and deprivation.
 Most of our cases involve novel, cutting-edge First Amendment and other constitutional issues.

 The duties of legal interns include assisting with ongoing litigation by conducting legal and factual research and writing; drafting demand letters to resolve constitutional violations without filing suit; and analyzing potential new cases.
 Legal interns may also draft pleadings, briefs, or discovery.

 Eligibility and Requirements: Applicants must have an interest in First Amendment litigation and strong research, writing, and analytical skills.

 Compensation: Legal internships ordinarily are unpaid, but interns are usually able to obtain funding through their law schools.

 How To Apply: Please email a cover letter, resume, law-school transcript, writing sample, and the names of three references to email@example.com.
 No faxes or telephone calls please.

 Deadlines: Positions will remain open until filled.
-Applicants for Summer 2015 positions are encouraged to apply by January 15, 2015.
-Applicants for positions during the fall are encouraged to apply by September 1, 2014; applicants for positions during the spring are encouraged to apply by December 15, 2014.
+Applicants for positions during fall 2015 are encouraged to apply by September 1, 2015; applicants for positions during spring 2016 are encouraged to apply by December 15, 2015.